Honeywell CP-6: LADC and the development of CP-6

 In 1976, Honeywell began developing the CP-6 system, including its operating system and program products to attract Xerox CP-V users (about 750 Sigma users) to buy and use Honeywell equipment.
 Honeywell employed an initial team of 60 programmers from the Xerox CP-V development team, and added another 30 programmers plus management and staff.
 Organized by Hank Hoagland and Shel Klee, the team was housed at an old Xerox marketing office at 5250 W. Century Blvd in Los Angeles, which became known as the Los Angeles Development Center (LADC).
 The new operating system was to be called CP-6.
 LADC reported administratively to the Honeywell computer group in Phoenix, a facility, which Honeywell had acquired from General Electric.

 The first beta site was installed at Carleton University in Ottawa, Canada, in June 1979, and three other sites were installed before the end of 1979.
 Customers worked with LADC both directly and through the Exchange Users group throughout the specification and development period to review and approve the direction of development, the compromises and order of feature implementation.

-Comshare, a major Xerox customer, but with their own operating system, needed more capacity to service their rapidly expanding timesharing business.
+Comshare, a major Xerox customer, but with their own operating system (Commander II), needed more capacity to service their rapidly expanding timesharing business.
 So, with the help of LADC hardware engineers and using the Xerox specifications, Honeywell engineers in Phoenix built 30 Sigma 9 computers, 24 for Comshare and six for other customers.
 This project was initiated in 1978, and the machines were sold at the original retail price and delivered beginning in the third quarter of 1979 until 1981.